 Grassy olive grove at the summit of the trail on Sykero

 Continue down the track as it drops steeper and steeper in large zig zags down the hill heading towards Vasiliki bay.
-You pass a single modern villa.
-If you are cycling this will test your nerve as you fly down.
-The steepest bits are concreted.
+There are amazing views down the the lighthouse on the southern cape.

 Heading down towards Vasiliki bay with Stavrotas mountain in the back right